BlazingiceYT/Barrage-wars-beta-/README.md

 Patch0.22: Fixed inaccurate fps counter.
 Commited by BlazingiceYT on 7 Aug 2026

 Patch0.23: Fixed sizing errors when playing on port 8000.
 Commited by BlazingiceYT on 7 Aug 2026

+Update0.24: You can now click settings while walking.
+Commited by BlazingiceYT on 7 Aug 2026